Muhammad-Khairul-Kholqi/Muhammad-Khairul-Kholqi/README.md

 ###

 <p align="left">
-  Software Developer | Passionate Learner<br>
+  <strong>Software Engineer | UI/UX Designer</strong><br><br>
-  "I am a software developer with experience in programming languages such as JavaScript and PHP.
+  I’m a passionate <strong>Software Engineer</strong> with professional experience in designing and building web applications from frontend to backend.
-  Proficient in frameworks like React, Express.js, and Laravel to build efficient and scalable web applications.
-  Always learning, always growing."
+  I have a comprehensive understanding of the software development process — from research and UI design to system integration and deployment.
+  I enjoy turning ideas into functional, user-centric, and scalable digital products.
+  <br><br>
+  Always curious, always improving — continuously exploring new technologies to create efficient, elegant, and impactful solutions.
 </p>

+---

-###
+### Technical Skills
 <div align="left">

   <!-- Frontend -->